ravel-net/pyotr/experiments/chase_distributed_invariants/README.md

   security_hole = ['10.0.0.2', '10.0.0.4'] # block [source, dest]
   ```

-- run_the_chase(conn, initial_T_tablename, initial_T_tuples, policies, sigma_new_sqls, E_tuples, security_hole)
-  - conn: a instance of Postgres connection
-  - initial_T_tablename: tablename of input table T
-  - initial_T_tuples: the tuples of input table T
-  - policies: a list of policies.
-A policy contains multiple dependencies.
-  - sigma_new_sqls: a list of SQLs corresponding to the datalog rules of \sigma_new
-  - security_hole: the checking security hole

 **Note1: we use etheir integer or IP prefix for nodes and hosts.
 '10.2' is invalid encoding**